ADHD Assessments for Adults in Washington

 Is it worth getting an ADHD diagnosis as an adult?

-• Provide clarity and language for long-standing struggles
+• provide clarity and language for struggles they’ve blamed themselves for for years

 At the same time, not everyone needs a formal diagnosis to move forward.
-We can talk through what would be most useful for you.
+Some people are looking for confirmation, while others are mainly looking for understanding, support, or practical next steps.
+We can talk through what would actually feel most useful and meaningful for you.

 ADHD assessment for adults

-I offer ADHD assessments for adults located in Washington, all provided through virtual appointments.
+I offer virtual ADHD assessments for adults located in Washington.

 Adult Autism Assessments